What is it?

-Children can use free 3D design tools from Makers Empire to make their design or can hand-draw their invention onto a ‘MAKE IT!’
-Student Design Record (in school) or ‘MAKE IT!
-Design Sheet (outside school).
+Children can use free 3D design tools from Makers Empire to make their design or can hand-draw their design.

-The Challenge materials include a video from former NASA Astronaut and Space Mission Commandeer Pamela Melroy in which she shares her own lived experience of time in outer-space.
+The Challenge materials include a video from former NASA Astronaut and Space Mission Commander Pamela Melroy in which she shares her own lived experience of time in outer-space.

-Selected designs from children across the State will be 3D printed / printed and displayed in a public exhibition at MOD Museum of Discovery in South Australia in late 2020 and a selection of designs will be featured in the Commissioner’s Virtual Gallery.
+Selected designs from children across the State will be remotely 3D and 2D printed and displayed in a public exhibition at MOD Museum of Discovery in South Australia during November 2020.
+Selected designs will be featured in the Commissioner’s Virtual Gallery.